Frequently asked questions, answered.

 By using the right drug and dosage every time, waste is avoided, and the cost of medications is better controlled and therefore the cost of care is minimized.

-Pro-GeneX Laboratories is CLIA and COLA certified and CAP accredited.
+Pro-GeneX Laboratories is CLIA certified.

 By having the knowledge of which drugs will treat a person properly, there is no guessing or wasted medications.